 Discussion with preceptors and residents.

 Determine quality of summative evaluations by:

-review of explanation of ratings (e.g., achieved, satisfactory, needs improvement).
+- review of explanation of ratings (e.g., achieved, satisfactory, needs improvement). - review of quality of criteria-based feedback in written summative evaluations.

-- review of quality of criteria-based feedback in written summative evaluations. - 6.4.c.(2) For learning experiences greater than or equal to 12 weeks in length, a documented summative evaluation is completed by the preceptor at the end of 12 weeks or if a longer learning experience, at least every three months. - 6.4.c.(3) If more than one preceptor is assigned to a learning experience, all preceptors provide input into residents' evaluations.
-A lead or primary preceptor collects and aggregates this information.
+6.4.c.(2) For learning experiences greater than or equal to 12 weeks in length, a documented summative evaluation must be completed by the preceptor at the end of 12 weeks or if a longer learning experience, at least every three months.

+6.4.c.(3) If more than one preceptor is assigned to a learning experience, all preceptors must provide input into residents' evaluations.
+A lead or primary preceptor must collect and aggregate this information.